Secukinumab (By injection)

 How to Use This Medicine:

 - Your doctor will prescribe your exact dose and tell you how often it should be given.
 This medicine is given as a shot under your skin.
-This medicine is usually given in the upper arms, abdomen, or thighs.
+This medicine is usually given in the upper arms, stomach, or thighs.